Does Your Merchant Account Have An Early Termination Fee?

-This, of course, is not the reality.
 In the world of payment processing, new business owners are often presented with a long, difficult-to-understand contract by a pushy salesperson who insists that the contract wording can’t be changed.
-But that’s okay, they assure you.
-You got a great deal.
+And while the best credit card processing companies won’t lock you into these types of deals, shady sellers might.

 What Is An Early Termination Fee?

 In the payment processing industry, ETFs are usually found in contracts with processors that have been in business for many decades (or their independent subcontractor salesforce).
 These processors set you up with a merchant account and, in return, you sign a multi-year contract.
-The contract typically lasts for an initial period of 36 months (3 years) and then automatically renews for additional one-year terms or go to month-to-month, basically forever until you or they cancel.
+The contract typically lasts for an initial period of 36 months (3 years) and then the auto-renewal clause kicks in to lock you into another one-year term or goes month-to-month, basically forever, until you or they cancel.

 If you find an ETF in your contract, treat it very carefully, especially if you also had to sign a personal guarantee for the contract.